-They have clusters in North America, South America, Europe, Asia, Africa and Oceania, totalling 700+ VPN servers and over 300,000 IP addresses.
+In the following regions, they have clusters totaling 700+ VPN servers and over 300,000 IP addresses.
 (African servers were added recently, and are found in Egypt and Algeria.)

-The major difference is that they actually own the servers they use, which makes for a more secure network in the long-term.
+The major difference is that they actually own the servers they use, which makes for a more secure network in the long term.
 Once again, it’s hard to find fault with VyprVPN.
-They do run into some issues when connecting to regions such as China which actively block VPN traffic, but they offer solutions such as servers located in Singapore as well as their proprietary Chameleon protocol that helps bypass these firewalls.
+They do run into some issues when connecting to regions such as China that actively block VPN traffic, but they offer solutions such as servers located in Singapore as well as their proprietary Chameleon protocol that helps bypass these firewalls.

 “As a practice, we do not have physical servers in restrictive countries.
 Instead, we use virtual servers to keep the encryption gateway out of the hands of dangerous regimes, yet still offer access to an in-country IP address.”